Penned by Nongovernment, Nonbiased, Military Veterans.

 Potential Pitfalls: Failing To Register For Selective Service

-If you do not register with selective service, significant consequences are awaiting.
+If you do not register with Selective Service, significant consequences are awaiting.
 Short-term impacts include being ineligible for federal job training programs or student aid assistance.

 In addition to these immediate effects, non-compliance carries legal implications over time.
 You could face felony charges, which not only result in fines but can also have lasting repercussions on your career prospects.
+Specifically, not registering is considered a federal felony, punishable by fines or a prison sentence.
+Moreover, you may not be eligible for federal jobs, citizenship, or state-funded student financial aid.

-Selective service registration is pivotal in ensuring readiness and fairness if conscription becomes necessary under extraordinary conditions.
+Selective Service registration is pivotal in ensuring readiness and fairness if conscription becomes necessary under extraordinary conditions.
 Hence, young men approaching adulthood must understand its significance, whether they are interested in serving their country militarily or simply fulfilling their civic responsibilities correctly.

 In the next segment, let us examine who exactly falls within draft-eligible age groups and what exceptions exist from this rule.